 As with Billy Beane, IBM recognized that there are other attributes that can positively contribute to success and the inclusion of factors such as social capital represents a step in the right direction.
 Harnessing the power of AI to quickly and easily pull together a highly rated team is an excellent example of how AI can work for us.

 However, despite looking great on paper, we’ve all been a part of poor performing dream teams because of other, more difficult to measure member traits.
 Without the human element intimately involved in team design and selection, there is a high risk of team failure.

 Harnessing the power of AI to either recruit or build special teams represents an exciting, time-saving service dwarfing Siri’s handy “skip this song” function.
 Yet unless there is human intelligence behind artificial intelligence and a symbiotic relationship between person and machine, the risks of losing top talent or fielding a sub-par sales team far outweigh the time-savings.

 Indeed, with the advancement of AI into ever greater realms of our personal and professional lives, more than ever the opportunity—and onus—is upon us as individuals to more deeply explore our human potential.

-Howie Outerbridge, a member of CPHR BC & Yukon, is vice president of client solutions with LoganHR, a full-service career transition, compensation and talent management firm and member of VF Career Management.
+Howie Outerbridge, a member of CPHR BC & Yukon, is vice president with LoganHR, a full-service career transition, compensation and talent management firm and member of VF Career Management.